Ash-Zheng/SC_artifacts_eval/Figure11/README.md

 ### Evaluation Result for Figure 11
-We provide a script for running DLRM (CPU-GPU), TT-Rec and EL-Rec.
+We provide a script for running DLRM (CPU-GPU), FAE, TT-Rec and EL-Rec.
 To run this experiment, please make sure you are using the docker image: **happy233/zheng_dlrm:latest**.

 To get the result, please run: